3loop/loop-decoder/packages/transaction-decoder/README.md

     getProvider: (chainId: number) => {
         return new JsonRpcProvider(RPC_URL[chainId])
     },
+    abiStore: {
+        get: async (req: {
+            chainID: number
+            address: string
+            event?: string | undefined
+            signature?: string | undefined
-    getContractAbi: async ({ address, chainId, signature }): Promise<string> => {
+        }) => {
-        return db.getContractAbi({
+            return db.getContractAbi(req)
-            address: address,
-            chainId: chainId,
-        })
         },
-    getContractMeta: async (request) => {
+        set: async (req: {
-        return db.getContractMeta({
-            address: address,
-            chainId: chainId,
+            address?: Record<string, string>
+            signature?: Record<string, string>
-        })
+        }) => {
+            await db.setContractAbi(req)
         },
+    },
+    contractMetaStore: {
+        get: async (req: {
+            address: string
+            chainID: number
+        }) => {
+            return db.getContractMeta(req)
+        },
+        set: async (req: {
+            address: string
+            chainID: number
+        }) {
+            // NOTE: not yet called as we do not have any automatic resolve strategy },
+    },
 })
 ```

 It's important to note that the Loop Decoder does not enforce any specific data source, allowing users of the library to load contract data as they see fit.
-Depending on your application's needs, you can either include the required data directly in your code for a small number of contracts or use a database as a cache and automate data retrieval from different sources, such as etherscan or 4bytes.directory, for ABIs.
+Depending on the requirements of your application, you can either include the necessary data directly in your code for a small number of contracts or use a database as a cache.

-In the near future, we plan to provide common data adapters and utilities for loading ABIs and contract meta-information for popular dApps.

 LoopDecoder instances provide a single public method, `decodeTransaction`, which fetches and decodes a given transaction: